paparazzi/paparazzi/README.md

 Flight
 ------

-1. From the Paparazzi Center, select the flight session and ... do the same than in simulation !
+1. From the Paparazzi Center, select the flight session and ... do the same as in simulation !